keboola/developers-docs/integrate/variables/index.md

 Note that `type` is always `string`.

 ## Main Configuration
-When you create a variables configuration, you'll obtain ID of the configuration - e.g. `807940806`.
+When you create a variable configuration, you'll obtain an ID of the configuration - e.g., `807940806`.
 In the *main configuration*, you have to reference the *variable configuration* ID using the `variables_id` node.
 Then you can use the variables in the configuration body: